ghoule636/Illyria/README.md

 # Illyria
-run yarn install
+run "yarn install"
-then yarn dev starts up webpack-dev-server and serves the site.
+then "yarn dev" starts up webpack-dev-server and serves the site.